Skip to the content.

 Webpage

-The frontend uses Freemarker to render the html templates, d3.js for some of the visualization components, gridstack.js for the draggable grid in the editor and Bootstrap for icons and styling.
+The frontend uses Freemarker to render the html templates, d3.js for some of the visualization components, gridstack.js for the draggable grid in the editor, Floating UI for some UI components and Bootstrap for icons and styling.

 Structure